Community Grant Awards

 Funded entirely by donations, it costs Wales Air Ambulance £11.2m annually to deliver vital lifesaving, advanced medical care to people across the North Wales region.

-In March 2025, the Trust donated £5,000 to fund handheld portable radios and to support with their rising fuel costs.
+In March 2026, the Trust donated £5,000 to contribute towards rising fuel costs for their RRVs.

 Annie Lawrie, Grant and Trust Fundraiser for Wales Air Ambulance, said “We believe everyone in Wales deserves fast, critical care wherever and whenever they need us.
 We are so grateful to the Toyota Manufacturing UK Charitable Trust for this donation, which has helped us deliver our lifesaving service across North Wales.”